acampove/rx_run3/README.md

 which will use 5 threads to download the ntuples associated to the triggers in `triggers.yaml` and version `v1` to the specified path.

+**IMPORTANT**:
-**IMPORTANT**: In order to prevent deleting the data, save it in a hiden folder, e.g. one starting with a period.
+- In order to prevent deleting the data, save it in a hiden folder, e.g. one starting with a period.
 Above it is `.data`.
+- This path is optional, one can export `DOWNLOAD_NTUPPATH` and the path will be picked up

 ## Building directory structure